 Seven countries make up 78 percent of all of the foreign investments in Ohio:

 Source: Ohio Development Services Agency

-Companies like Valfilm of Brazil, Hematite of Canada and BrewDog of Scotland have selected Ohio above all other states for their very first investment in the U.S. “We were looking for the last 10 years to come to the U.S., but we weren't sure how to start from zero,” said Tiago Geronimi, director of Valfilm USA.
+Companies like Valfilm of Brazil and Hematite of Canada have selected Ohio above all other states for their very first investment in the U.S. “We were looking for the last 10 years to come to the U.S., but we weren't sure how to start from zero,” said Tiago Geronimi, director of Valfilm USA.
 “This was a great opportunity for us.
 And people from Ohio helped us a lot with the transition and to close the deal.”